Rudy-Menekam/workster_landing_page/README.md

 # workster Hero Section

-A simple implementation/redesign of the Workster Hero sect in flutter
+A simple implementation/redesign of the Workster Hero section in flutter

 ## UI